PerilousBooklet/perilousbooklet.github.io/public/pages/notes/git.md

 I modified the wrong branch, but I still need the changes: stash the changes and then reset the branch to the latest commit: `git stash -m "comment"` and `git reset --hard`

+I need to reset the local repo to the latest from the remote repo: `git fetch --all` and `git reset --hard origin/master` (`master` is the name of the desired branch)

 I committed the wrong code:

 I need to update a branch: